rustfoundation/foundation.rust-lang.org/news/rust-foundation-in-review-2024-annual-report-preview.md

 ---
-title: 'Rust Foundation in Review: 2024 Annual Report Preview'
+title: '2024 in Review: Rust Foundation Annual Report Preview'
 byline: Rebecca Rumbul, Executive Director & CEO of the Rust Foundation
 description: >-
   As 2024 comes to a close, the Rust Foundation is looking back on our